wazuh/wazuh-documentation/source/cloud-service/account-billing/billing-faq.rst

 Is my credit card information safe?
 -----------------------------------

-Your credit card information is sent securely to our billing provider, `Stripe <https://stripe.com>`_),  for safe storage.
+Your credit card information is sent securely to our billing provider, `Stripe <https://stripe.com>`_,  for safe storage.

 Where can I see the next payment for an environment?
 ----------------------------------------------------

-Details about the next billing of the current environments are described in the Wazuh Cloud Console: *Accounts > Summary > Current billing cycle*.
+See the :ref:`See your billing cycle and history <cloud_billing_history>` section to get details about the next billing of the current environments.

 How do I view previous receipts and billing history?
 ----------------------------------------------------

-See :ref:`billing history <cloud_billing_history>`.
+See the :ref:`See your billing cycle and history <cloud_billing_history>` section to learn how to download the overview of all invoices issued for your account.

 How can I configure who receives receipts and billing notifications?
 --------------------------------------------------------------------

-See :ref:`Update billing and operational contacts <cloud_account_billing_update_billing>`.
+See the :ref:`Update billing and operational contacts <cloud_account_billing_update_billing>` section to learn how to configure who receives receipts and billing notifications .

 What are the available payment methods on Wazuh Cloud?